-Guitar Secrets, Lead Guitar Made Easy
+A Visual Learning Experience, Lead Guitar Made Easy

 Welcome to Guitar Secrets

-Guitar progressions and using the A chord
+Guitar progressions using the A guitar chords

-Here's another guitar chord progression, this time you will be starting with the A chord on the 5th fret.
-Remember you can use the root 6 E type bar chords to play every chord along the Low E string.
-Look at the image below.
-Remember when you play the root 6 bar chord, the chord is determined by the note on the Low E string.
-If your not up on Bar chords you need to go back and review.
+Here's another guitar chord progression, this time you will be starting with the A chord on teh 5th fret.
+Remember you can use the root 6 bar chords to play every chord along the Low E string.

 I want everyone to know that it is very important to learn these progressions and the bar chords used to play them.
 Practice them over and over again.
 Start to write words to them and songs will be born.